my5t3ry/lxc-bu/README.md

 - optional copy of snapshot to local machine
 - cli autocompletion

+## tech
+- lxc
-graal jdk11 native-image aot compiled spring-boot-jpa , hibernate 5.4.12  and jline.
+- graal jdk11 native-image aot
+- spring-boot(-jpa) with hibernate 5.4.12
+- jline.

 use graal 20+ & mvn 3.6.3 and run ./build.sh to build